6 Benefits Of Mustard Greens, Nutrition, Risks, & Recipes

 Image: Shutterstock

-Mustard leaves are also an excellent source of beta-carotene, which is beneficial for eye health (14).
-However, more research is required to understand the benefit of mustard greens in humans.
+Mustard leaves are also an excellent source of the highly beneficial beta-carotene, which is beneficial for eye health (14).
+However, more research is required to understand the benefits of mustard greens in humans.

 5. Fights Cancer